Natural Heritage Program Publications

 Bound copies of available reports can be purchased by contacting the Natural Areas Inventory Manager.

 Search our database of research reports using the Searchable Publications tab.
-Publications can be downloaded for free.
-The database includes:
+Publications can be downloaded for free upon request.

 Regional and County Inventories

 Natural Heritage Program biologists work throughout North Carolina to document our critical biological resources.
 We conduct inventories for rare animals, plants, wetlands, riparian areas, and plant communities at the scale of a single parcel all the way to an entire county.
 By identifying and describing the locations of North Carolina’s rarest species and habitats, this work is critical for supporting conservation activities statewide.

 Information from these projects has been instrumental in some of North Carolina’s biggest conservation successes over the past 30 years, such as Chimney Rock State Park in the mountains and the Roanoke River landscape-level nature preserves.

 View a map that details the inventory status for each county.
 As of November 2012, 92 inventories have been completed, 6 are in progress, and 2 remain to be done.

 The Natural Heritage Program is a leader in monitoring the status of North Carolina's rare plants and animals.

 Natural communities are important components of biodiversity.
 They represent a crucial means of conserving species diversity, not just for well known species, but also for the poorly known and untracked species that occur within the natural communities.